rbisdorff/Digraph3/docSphinx/tutorial.rst

      Bipolar-valued equivalalence : +0.147
      Epistemic determination      :  0.230

 Indeed, the extended *Kendall* tau index of +0.638 leads to a bipolar-valued *relational equivalence* characteristics of +0.147, i.e. a *majority* of 57.35% of the criteria significance supports the relational equivalence between the given outranking digraphs *g* or *gcd*  and the corresponding *NetFlows* ranking.
+This lower correlation of the *Copeland* ranking appears to be due essentially to its *weakness* and our subsequent *artirary* lexicographic resolution of the ties given by the *Copeland* scores (see :numref:`weakRankingDrawing`).

-To appreciate now the respective quality of both the *Copeland* and the *NetFlows* rankings, it is useful to consider *Kemeny*'s and *Slater*'s **optimal** ranking rules.
+To appreciate now the absolute quality of both the *Copeland* and the *NetFlows* rankings, it is useful to consider *Kemeny*'s and *Slater*'s **optimal** ranking rules.

 *Kemeny* rankings
 .................

 A **Kemeny** ranking is a linear order which is *closest*, in the sense of the ordinal *Kendall* distance (see [BIS-2012]_), to the given valued outranking digraphs *g* or *gcd*.
-The rule is indeed again *invariant* under the codual transform.
-As the *Kemeny*'s rule proceeds by inspecting all possible permutations of the decision alternatives, it is unfortunately only computable for tiny outranking digraphs and the class constructor assumes by default that the order of the digraph does not exceed 7 (see :numref:`KemenyRanking` Line 2).
+The rule is indeed again *invariant* under the *codual* transform.
+As *Kemeny*'s rule proceeds by inspecting all possible permutations of the decision alternatives, it is unfortunately only computable for tiny outranking digraphs and the class constructor assumes by default that the order of the digraph does not exceed 7 (7! = 5040 permutations to inspect, see :numref:`KemenyRanking` Line 2).

 .. code-block:: pycon
    :name: KemenyRanking